2023 Tour de France Femmes, Stage 1 to Stage 8: Stage 8

 The final stage of the race was an individual time trial over a twisting 22.6 km course in Pau.
 The course was similar to one previously used for a time trial at the 2019 Tour de France, as well as for the 2019 La Course by Le Tour de France stage race.

-Prior to the start of the stage, Mavi Garcia (Liv Racing TeqFind) withdrew from 15th place overall due to illness.
+Prior to the start of the stage, Mavi Garcia withdrew from 15th place overall due to illness.
 It was considered unlikely that Vollering would lose the yellow jersey on the stage, in light of her 1' 50" lead over Niewiadoma.
 However third placed Kopecky was just seven seconds behind Van Vleuten and four seconds ahead of Moolman-Pasio.

 Vittoria Guazzini (FDJ–Suez) was the seventh rider to start, setting a fast time that was not beaten for over an hour.
 Her time was finally beaten by her teammate Grace Brown, who set a time 28" faster.
 Brown's time was then beaten by Reusser, two time silver medalist at the time trial world championships and silver medalist in the time trial at Tokyo 2020.

 Kopecky then set a fast time, 38 seconds slower than Reusser, overtaking her two minute woman Moolman-Pasio in the last two kilometres.
 Van Vleuten was then 1' 41" slower than Reusser, finishing 14th on the stage.
 She fell off the overall podium into fourth place.
 Niewiadoma had a 38" lead over Van Vleuten, and a 45" lead over Kopecky.
 Her time trial was 1' 23" slower than Reusser, finishing 9th on the stage.
 Kopecky took second place overall by 21 hundredths of a second.